camlee/power-meter/arduino-lcd/manual.md

 After pressing SELECT, a confirmation page shows up, press LEFT or RIGHT to pick yes or no and then SELECT again to confirm.

+__UP/DOWN__: you can press the UP or DOWN buttons to adjust the LCD brightness.

 ### Energy
     |In         323Wh|
     |Out        200Wh|